-REWIND\DELAY Specifies the number of seconds an idle tape library server read child (dmatrc) can wait before rewinding.
-If other DMF requests are waiting for a tape drive, the read child may rewind before READ\IDLE\DELAY seconds have passed.
-The maximum value that you can increasing this parameter.
+REWIND DELAY

-READ\IDLE\DELAY is not specified, the maximum value that you can specify is the default value of READ\IDLE\DELAY.
-The default is the minimum of {2, READ\IDLE\DELAY/2}.
-If an idle read child must rewind the tape before the drive can be used to service other DMF requests, that will delay the servicing of those requests; therefore you should use caution when group should run.
-They are configured as taskgroup objects.
-There is no default.
+Specifies the number of seconds an idle tape LS read child (dmatrc) can wait before rewinding.
+If other DMF requests are waiting for a tape drive, the read child may rewind before READ IDLE DELAY seconds have passed.
+The maximum value that you can specify is the value of READ IDLE DELAY.
+If READ IDLE DELAY is not specified, the maximum value that you can specify is the default value of READ IDLE DELAY.
+The default is the minimum of {2, READ IDLE DELAY/2}.
+If an idle read child must rewind the tape before the drive can be